Matt is a painter and part-time writer who loves fishing and metal detecting. Matt writes about various topics.

 Bass Fishing With the Rebel Pop-R Topwater Lure

 Topwater fishing is one of my favorite ways to fish for bass in the summer.
-While I love fishing with live bait under a slip bobber, watching an aggressive strike on the surface of the water is always exciting.
+While I love fishing with live bait under a slip bobber, watching an aggressive fish strike a lure on the surface of the water is always exciting.

 The best time for topwater bass fishing is in the summer when bass are in full feeding mode, eating frogs and airborne bugs that fall into the water.
 Fishing in the shade, or shortly before sundown, is when bass smash this lure the most.

-I've caught bass on plastic frogs and other topwater baits, but the Rebel Pop-R is the one that's always worked the best for me.
+I've had success catching bass on plastic frogs and buzz baits, but when I fished lakes in northern Wisconsin a lot, the Rebel Pop-R always caught fish at sun down.
 I own and use the silver and black color combination with the burgundy mouth, as shown in the picture at the top of this article, and that color works really well.

 Casting and Retrieving the Rebel Pop-R